 Now like I said at the start, 80% of the content will be contributed by your participants, the other 20% by you.

-Start the post with a brief introduction, followed by the question you asked your participants.
+Start the post with a brief introduction, followed by the question you asked a group of experts (your participants).

 Create An Expert Roundup Post, Step Five: Finalising, publishing and promoting your expert roundup post.

-The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually responds as well.
+The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually respond, and how much content they provide.

-To make sure this happens, construct a short email to let your participants know that your expert roundup post is live for them to read, share or even comment on.
+To make sure this happens properly, construct a short email to let your participants know that your expert roundup post has been published.
 You’ll find email templates in the bonus content link below.

 Note: If you need some tips on how to promote your post for maximum exposure, traffic, comments and social shares, learn from 23 top blogging experts here.

-Yes they do take time to put together, but they’re so worth your time folks.
+Yes, they do take the time to put together, but they’re so worth your time folks.

-To make your expert roundup posts even more valuable, you could even consider adding some bonus content, otherwise known as content upgrades.
+To make your first expert roundup post even more valuable, you could even consider adding some bonus content, otherwise known as content upgrades.
 I talked about content upgrades this in this post.